-Building Bye-Laws are the restriction laid down by municipal, urban development authorities, and another government department a town planning trusts related to clear space to be left around the building, permissible construction area, etc.
+Building Bye-Laws are the restriction laid down by municipal, urban development authorities, and other government departments a town planning trusts related to clear space to be left around the building, permissible construction area, etc.

 Building Dimensions Standard

-Following are the Standard Dimensions Building and Building Size,
+Following are the Standard Dimensions of Building and Building Size,

-2) Minimum dimension for plinth: Plinth height may be 300 mm to 600 mm but 450 mm is more common.
-For waterlogging prone and important buildings, the minimum plinth height is 600 mm.
+For water logging prone and important buildings, the minimum plinth height is 600 mm.
 With greater plinth height, the building gets a majestic appearance.

-3) Plinth Area should be a minimum of 1.2 times the floor area of the building.
-The minimum width of the footing is 100 m more than the one above and a minimum depth of footing is the depth of the standard brick 100 mm.
+3. Plinth Area should be a minimum of 1.2 times the floor area of the building.
+The minimum width of the footing is 100 m more than the one above and the minimum depth of footing is the depth of the standard brick 100 mm.

 Where, t = Thickness of wall immediately above basement level (Not less than 200 mm )

 j = offset of concrete (Not less than 100 mm)

 7. Thickness of the cement concrete floor is a minimum of 100 mm plus floor finish over it.
 Floor finishes are generally 10 mm to 20 mm thick cement mortar or tiles.

 8. Ceiling height (i.e., headroom) for main rooms of the residential building should be 3000 mm to 3600 mm.